octabytes/octabytes.github.io/content/website/applications/documentation/answer.md

   id: answer
   name: Answer
   website: https://answer.dev/
-  short_description: An open-source knowledge-based community software.
+  description: An open-source knowledge-based community software.
 You can use it quickly to build Q&A community for your products, customers, teams, and more.
 ---